scoyoc/Climate-Monitoring/README.md

 given water year.
   * [monthlySummary.R](monthlySummary.R) produces two figures, one summarizing temperature and one summarizing precipitation, and an Excel workbook.
+  * [EOY_Report.Rmd](EOY_Report.Rmd) has not been run lately and needs some work.
+A project I will pick up around mid November 2018.

 ### Examples of figures produced using [downloadData.R](downloadData.R)